Skip to main content

 Product vs Sample

-Difference between product and samples
+Difference between product and sample

-Written by Ha Ngan Nguyen
+Written by Viviana

-If you are new to Creative Force, it might be confusing at first to differentiate the term Product and Sample in our system.
+If you are new to Creative Force, it might be confusing at first to differentiate the terms Product and Sample in our system.
 This article will guide you through the definitions and some use cases to help you understand the terms more easily.

 1. Definitions